 Striking Nissan 370Z coupe offers good performance but can be uncompromising for daily use

-For buyers that crave that little bit more, Nissan has just updated the flagship 370Z NISMO for 2015.
-Power from the 3.7-litre V6 is upped to 339bhp, an aerodynamic bodykit, 19-inch alloy wheels and a sports exhaust have all been bolted on, too.
+The standard 307Z received a facelift in 2018, while for buyers that crave that little bit more, Nissan updated the flagship 370Z NISMO in 2015.
+Power from the 3.7-litre V6 is upped to 339bhp for the NISMO, and an aerodynamic bodykit, 19-inch alloy wheels and a sports exhaust have all been bolted on, too.
 It demands a £10,000 premium over the standard 370Z but customers appear to think it’s a rather good deal as almost 50 per cent of sales are performance-focused NISMO models.

 The 370Z is very much a traditional high-performance two-seater sports car, with a cabin set well back and a long bonnet to house the V6 engine.
 Bulging bodywork and 19-inch alloys don't hide the fact that this car is designed to go fast, while neat design touches like the boomerang front and rear lights really set it apart.
 Drop down into the low-slung seats and you'll discover a cabin that's attractive and original, but lacks the depth of quality of an Audi TT or BMW Z4.

 Despite having been on sale for almost a decade, the 370Z still looks relatively fresh, and the 2018 facelift brought subtle changes, including new door handles, tinted headlight lenses and a new Infra Red paint option.

 For the NISMO variant a bolder bodykit, sports exhaust and tidy red detailing mark it out from the standard model.
 Recaro sports seats and a suede trimmed steering wheel also feature inside.